feyroozecode/786.world/pages/learn.md

 ## Islam

-Learn about Islam by reading the Quran, Sunnah of the prophet Muhammad (pbuh) and other resources
+Learn about Islam by reading the Quran, Sunnah of the prophet Muhammad (pbuh) and more

 - [Quran](https://quran.com)
 - [Salah](https://salah.com)